tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

 python ./simulation.py
 ```

-If it works, then your output looks similar to
+If it works (should finish in a few seconds/minutes), then your output looks similar to
 ```
 samples:         11
 total cost:      0.254896